Zaloog/kanban-python/README.md

   ```bash
   kanban scan
   ```
-After executing this command, kanban-python scans your current Directory recursively for the defined filetypes and searches for lines that start with the pattern provided.
+After executing this command, kanban-python scans your current directory recursively for the defined filetypes and searches for lines that start with the pattern provided.
 ![scan_view](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_scan_view.PNG)

 After confirmation to add the found tasks to table they will be added to the board.
 The alphanumeric Part of the Pattern will be used as tag.
 The filepath were the task was found will be added as description of the task.
 ![scan_table](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_scan_table.PNG)

+You can also define a different path to scan with the `-p` or `--path` argument.

 ### Create Report
   ```bash